dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 2. **Copy this password hash to a file and research how to crack it.
 What is the cracked password?**

-Lets save the hash of jon into an file and then use John the Ripper to try and crack the hash
+Let's save the hash of Jon into a file and then use John the Ripper to try and crack the hash

 ```
 > echo "Jon:1000:aad3b435b51404eeaad3b435b51404ee:ffb43f0de35be4d9917ac0cc8ad57f8d:::" > windowshash